 It is important to point out that you should only get copies of these things legally.
 For example, if you have been directly sent emails from your spouse that could help you in a divorce, keep copies of those.
 But do not attempt to hack into your spouse’s private email account to get copies of emails that could hurt their interests.
 These would most likely not be admissible and could get you in trouble.

 Get Help from Our Experienced Divorce Attorneys

-Once we review your matter, we can advise you more closely about how they might help or hurt you.
+Once we review your situation, we can advise you more closely about how texts might help or hurt your case.
 Whatever the case may be, our skilled attorneys will work hard to make sure marital property is divided fairly and equitably and your interests are represented in child custody issues and other disputes.

-Our attorneys bring in-depth understanding of divorce in Illinois and the family law courts to our clients.
+Our attorneys bring an in-depth understanding of the Illinois Marriage and Dissolution of Marriage Act and Illinois family law courts to our clients.
 We have successfully upheld the interests of thousands of individuals going through the marriage dissolution process.
 We can help you, too.

 Call our experienced divorce lawyers at (630) 305-0222 today for a free consultation.